 Rising energy costs… that’s an issue affecting personal and commercial budgets from the UK to Ireland, Bangladesh to Argentina, judging by the headlines on newsnow.co.uk.

-More than 65,000 buildings, of which 230 and rising in Britain, from housing to primary schools and a cathedral extension, have been built to Passivhaus norms, according to Passivhaus Trust.
+More than 65,000 buildings, of which there are about 300 in Britain, from housing to primary schools and a cathedral extension, have been built to Passivhaus norms, Passivhaus Trust says.

 The six-form entry school, on the former site of Sutton Hospital, will include exposed wood – mostly spruce – throughout the building.